score-spec/docs/content/en/docs/environment variables/environment-variables-compose.md

   --env-file hello.env
 ```

-The `--env-file` flag will create a file that can be used in combination with the Docker platform.
+The `--env-file` flag will create a file that can be used with the Docker platform.

 The following is the output of the previous command in the `hello.env` file.